stripethree/enterprise-fbm/README.md

 This is not going to cover setting up a Facebook page and application with the necessary identifiers and secrets.
 I would recommend reading through the [Messenger Platform Quick Start Guide] provided by Facebook.

 This also assumes that [nodemon] is installed globally.
-Feel free to edit the _dev_ scipts in `packages.json` to your liking if nodemon is not a part of your preferred development setup.
+Feel free to edit the _dev_ scripts in `packages.json` to your liking if nodemon is not a part of your preferred development setup.

 Clone the `launch-vehicle-fbm` repo:
 ```shell